CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch03_vector.md

 To trigger an area percentage run:

-1. Set the value of the ALLOC\_MODE\_FILE to ALL\_AREAPERCENT.
+1. Set the value of the ALLOC_MODE_FILE to ALL_AREAPERCENT.
 Note that we have not performed any tests that mixes the AREAPERCENT mode with other modes in the same mode file, so it may not work properly to do that, but using AREAPERCENT for all specified attributes does work.
-2. Set the ALLOC\_ATTRS variable to specify the name of the variable that specifies the types of polygons (e.g., this is set to TYPE in the case of the OCEANfile).
+2. Set the ALLOC_ATTRS variable to specify the name of the variable that specifies the types of polygons (e.g., this is set to TYPE in the case of the OCEANfile).
-3. If you specifically wish to generate an OCEANfile, set the value of ALLOC\_ATTR\_TYPE variable to SURF\_ZONE.
-This tells the program to output OCEAN and SURF\_ZONE, and is not needed for a more generic area percentage run.
+3. If you specifically wish to generate an OCEANfile, set the value of ALLOC_ATTR_TYPE variable to SURF_ZONE.
+This tells the program to output OCEAN and SURF_ZONE, and is not needed for a more generic area percentage run.

 A surf zone input data file for North Carolina and South Carolina is available in the with the Jan.
-2009 release in the \$DATADIR directory:
+2009 release in the DATADIR directory:
-\$DATADIR/surfzone\_NC\_SC
+$DATADIR/surfzone_NC_SC
 For the data file that is input to the surf zone calculation for most of North America, check the site <http://www.epa.gov/ttn/chief/emch/>.
 The Spatial section has input files for spatial surrogates, and the Biogenic has inputs for biogenic processing and it is likely that the OCEANfile input will be posted in this section.

 7.2.
 Overlaying Spatial Data